-A large steaming basket (kesskess) sits atop the base.
-Although the holes in the bottom are larger than those in a typical colander, the fine grains of couscous do not fall through.
-The kesskess does not nestle deep inside the pot like some styles of steaming baskets, but rather fits snugly just inside the rim.
-This allows ample space in the pot below for cooking voluminous quantities.
+The steaming basket, called a kesskess, sits atop the base.
+The holes are larger than those in a typical colander, though the fine grains of couscous do not fall through.
+The kesskess does not nestle deep inside the pot like some styles of steaming baskets but instead fits snugly just inside the rim, allowing ample space in the pot below for cooking voluminous quantities.

-General Tips for Using a Couscoussier
+3 Tips for Using a Couscoussier

 The couscoussier is designed to steam traditional couscous, not the instant variety prevalent in the United States, which simply requires a few minutes in boiling water.
 In the traditional Moroccan process, steaming transforms little flour balls into light and fluffy couscous, and the aromatic broth or stew underneath gives it flavor.
 While there are several steps involved in steaming couscous, some tips will help you use the couscoussier itself: